WPIRoboticsProjects/INNDiE/README.md

 If at any point the `ScriptGenerator` or any of its dependencies determines that the configuration is invalid, an error type is returned.

+## Adding a Layer

+To add a layer,

+1. Add it in `SealedLayer` as a sealed subclass.
+Any parameter validation should be tested.
+2. Add test cases that use it in `DefaultLayerToCodeTest` and then add it as a case in `DefaultLayerToCode`.
+3. Use it in `LoadLayersFromHDF5::parseLayer` and amend any tests that now fail because they previously did not understand the new layer type.
+If no tests fail, add a test that loads a model containing the new layer type.